carlonicora/RAW/jinx.md

 #### Write in pencil

-One of the challenges I see in some campaigns, or adventures, is that they are written in stone.
+One of the challenges I see in some campaigns or adventures, is that they are written in stone.
 As the storyteller has invested time in creating their campaigns or adventures, they expect the player characters to follow them precisely.
 This is where the idea of "Railroading" comes in, and where campaigns and adventures stop being fun to play.

 However you believe your campaigns or Adventures will be played, your player characters will find a way to do things you haven't considered, derailing your great plans.
 Remember, this is how it is supposed to be.
 Your players have the same ability to shape the story you have.
 They play their characters for specific reasons, and you cannot expect them to behave like characters in a book.
 The only place where it happens are books, and if you expect it, you should rather write a novel than be a storyteller.

 You should write everything in pencil, at least in your mind.
 This means, be ready to change your mind over and over again.
-This mental attitude will help you being a better storyteller.
+This mental attitude will help you be a better storyteller.

 One of the most crucial aspects of plotting a campaign is to understand that everything you are writing now is just an idea.
 You still don't know your player characters, their backstories and their dreams.
 You have no idea how their future actions will impact the villain's plot.
 This is why your plot and its collection of adventures should still be just an idea.
 You will change your plot adventures ideas many times, and you should understand that this is the life of a good campaign.
 There is nothing worse than a game master who can't conceive that their players may not be interested in the order of Scenes.